Ending one year, Beginning the next

 • What 2-3 qualities of intention are important to you as you move through achieving your goals?
 Listen to your inner voice as you choose keywords or phrases of intention.
 Last year, my intentions were integrity and compassion.
 I meditated on them, I repeated them like a mantra, I affirmed them in my everyday life, and I did my best to live them each and every day.

-• What are 3-5 goals you would like to accomplish in 2020?
+• What are 3-5 goals you would like to accomplish in the following year?
 What would support you in living your best life?
 Do you have physical health goals like regular physical activity, get more rest, eat more vegetables?
 Relational goals like spending more time with family and friends?

 • How will you combine your intention with my goals?
 With the goal of increasing your business and an intention of being kind even when under pressure, you would set up specific measurable goals for increasing your business while staying conscious of your intention to be kind to yourself and others each step of the way.

 • Are micro goals needs to achieve these big picture goals?
 When our brain sees a goal as too large, it often shuts it down because it sees it as unattainable.
 That’s when we need to break the bigger goal down into more manageable micro-goals.
 If your goal is to increase your business, your micro-goals might be to determine your target audience and the best methods of marketing to your audience.

 • What 2-3 things will help you stick to your intentions and goals?
 This is all about accountability.
 Some examples might be to review your intentions daily; have I lived in the intentions I set out, if not, how can I do a better job of it?
 Review your micro-goals.
 Break them down even further if need be.
 Use a list to prioritize daily tasks.
 Give yourself a healthy reward when you achieve a milestone or move through resistance.